 Explained: Using “I” statements and taking responsibility for our own emotions and desires, teaches our girls to do the same.
 It also mentors our daughters to ask for what they want (vs. telling people what they don’t want), which increases the rate at which others cooperate with them.

-Raising daughters who use "I" statements to own their choices, wishes, dreams, and goals helps to create a future generation of women who blame others less and take control to create the life they want (instead of waiting for others or outside circumstances to provide the way).
+Raising daughters who use “I” statements to own their choices, wishes, dreams, and goals helps to create a future generation of women who blame others less and take control to create the life they want (instead of waiting for others or outside circumstances to provide the way).
+Consider using these phrases with your daughters to empower them to lean into the strength, kindness, vision and power they each hold.